Campaign of the Month: August 2014

-A breath-takingly beautiful lady of the Clan of the Rose, this ancilla has a reputation for degeneracy.
-She barely holds onto her status as a Michaelite, and indeed spends far more time amongst the Children of Judas than her own family.
+A breath-takingly beautiful lady of the Clan of the Rose, this ancilla was notorious for her degeneracy.
+Before the Great Sack, she barely held onto her status as a Michaelite, and in its wake she was left a desperate outcast.
+She finally left in 1205.

 This lady is simply stunning, rivalling Anna Comnena for the most beautiful among the Cainites of Constantinople, yet unlike the Antonian Quaesitor her allure is boldness and vitality rather than regality and grace.
 She wears the latest in Byzantine court fashions and veritably drips with jewellery.

-The Michaelite Quaesitor, Petronius, often refers to his progeny Galatea as his ‘last and greatest mistake’.
-A daughter of Cypriot nobility, she was sent by her father to the imperial court of Manuel Comnenus for an education and the possibility of an advantageous marriage.
-Graceful, stylish, witty and beautiful beyond belief, she instantly earned a place for herself as a favourite of the young Empress, Irene Doukaina.
+In times past, the Michaelite Quaesitor, Petronius, often referred to his progeny Galatea as his “last and greatest mistake.”
+A daughter of Cypriot nobility, she was sent by her father to the imperial court of Alexius I Comnenus to gain an education and the possibility of an advantageous marriage.
+Graceful, stylish, witty and beautiful beyond belief, she instantly earned a place for herself as a favourite of the young Empress, Irene Doucaena.
 Her love of poetry and zest for life caught the attention of Petronius, who was utterly entranced by her.
 He moved quickly to bring her into the ranks of the Michaelites, before her beauty and promise were marred by age or care.

-After more than 50 years of excess and failure to live up to her promise, Galatea has all but exhausted her status among the Michaelites.
-Petronius lost patience with her decades ago, and has all but disowned her for her disgraceful behaviour.
-She still receives invitations to the Antonian Blood Feasts, and usually turns up on the arm of Sarrasine.
-It is not at all uncommon to find her at the more degenerate Blood Feasts of the Narsene Lasombra.
-The Silk Road is practically her haven, and she organises many of the more exotic orgies that take place therein.
+After more than 50 years of excess and failure to live up to her promise, Galatea had all but exhausted the patience of the elders among the Michaelites.
+After trying to bring her back into the fold for decades, the Arbiter eventually gave up, and all but disowned her for her disgraceful behaviour.
+In turn, she showed her scorn for him by loitering around his workshops as much possible, as if to flaunt her fallen state.
+She still received invitations to the Antonian Blood Feasts, and usually turned up on the arm of Sarrasine.
+It was not at all uncommon to also find her at the more degenerate Blood Feasts of Bishop Alfonzo of the Narsene Lasombra.
+The Silk Road was practically her haven, and she organised many of the more exotic orgies that took place therein.